nidwe72/seekYouToo/README.md

 # seekYouToo
-quantum chromodynmic on your smart phone
+quantum chromodynamics on your smart phone